Cars

 shale.
 John Mercer sent me

-a photo of the White City track which, although it too has a dog track
+a photo of the White City track which, although it has a dog track and dog lights, definitely looks

 different from the photo above.
 Carl